facebook/create-react-app/README.md

 # Create React App [![Build Status](https://travis-ci.org/facebookincubator/create-react-app.svg?branch=master)](https://travis-ci.org/facebookincubator/create-react-app)

+## @ethersage/react-scripts
+This is fork is maintained for the purpose of publishing `@ethersage/react-scripts` only.

+- Work shoud be merged to the `ethersage` branch
+- Changes should not be made to any package other that `react-scripts`.
+- New versions of `@facebookincubator/create-react-app` upstream will be merged into `ethersage` regularly.
+The first ethersage release off of a given upstream semver version will have the same version.
+Thereafter, changes to an upstream version will use a pre-release version of the upstream, such as `@ethersage/react-scripts@1.0.17-ethersage.1`.

 Create React apps with no build configuration.

 * [Getting Started](#getting-started) – How to create a new app.